Topics Map > Teaching and Learning > Illinois Compass 2G

 Close unused Programs, Compass Sessions, Tabs and Windows

-If you regularly access Compass from different computers, multiple tabs, and/or web browsers, make sure to log out from other sessions open on other computers or web browsers, and close any other tabs or windows where you are logged into Compass.
+If you regularly access Compass or Canvas from different computers, multiple tabs, and/or web browsers, make sure to log out from other sessions open on other computers or web browsers, and close any other tabs or windows where you are logged into Compass or Canvas.
 Closing unused programs, browser tabs and windows will ensure that system resources are optimized for test-taking.
 This is especially important for high-stakes online exams.

 Wired Connections are bestUse a wired internet connection if possible.
 It is understandable that students will not always have access to a wired connection, but it is still the best option for taking assessments online.
 Wireless connections are more prone to network issues which may create undesirable conditions for assessments.
 Students on campus can review a list of Computer Lab locations and hours here: https://techservices.illinois.edu/services/computer-labs/computer-lab-locations-and-hours

-Avoid Mobile Data Connections EntirelyDo not attempt Compass 2g assessments/tests using a cellular 3G or 4G data connection.
+Avoid Mobile Data Connections EntirelyDo not attempt Compass 2g or Canvas assessments/tests using a cellular 3G or 4G data connection.
 The connection is not stable enough to ensure successful completion of an assessment.

 Avoid using touch screens, mobile devices, and tabletsAnswer text is clickable for certain question types such as for Multiple Choice, True/False, and Multiple Answer.
 If a student is using a touch screen to scroll through a test -- for example, when reviewing responses before submitting – the student can inadvertently change some of their answers.

-Be Aware of Force CompletionForce Completion is a configuration that Instructors determine when deploying a Compass 2g Test.
+Be Aware of Force CompletionForce Completion is a configuration that Instructors can choose to use when deploying a Compass 2g or Canvas Test.
 Instructors can see Illinois Compass 2g, Force completion for more information.

 Force Completion requires the student to complete the test before leaving the page.
 If the student is disconnected from the assessment in any way (including clicking the Back or Refresh button, or closing the browser window or tab), there is no way for the student to reenter and complete the assessment.
 Only instructor intervention can assist the student.